 She handed it to me and said, ” Go to Kalorgu tomorrow and place a call to Nancy, tell her I got her message and I want to know how they are doing at school (ATBU).
 Tell her to study hard and take care of her younger sister, Abigail.
 Tell her that by month’s end Baba and I will send something for them.
 We love them and we are happy she’s got a mobile phone now.
 Baba also sends his greetings”.

 Those words were stamped in my head!
-I was over excited!
+I was overexcited!
 I had never used a mobile phone before so I did not know what to expect!
-“Tomorrow is gonna be a big day for me” I said to myself..
+“Tomorrow is gonna be a big day for me,” I said to myself.
 I held onto that piece of paper as though it was a Million Dollar cheque to cash the next day.
 I rehearsed Mama’s words carefully in order not to forget any line…

 The Global Systems for Mobile Communications (GSM) is approximately 19 years in Nigeria.
-The mobile system was introduced into the Nigerian market and society precisely on 6th August, 2001.
+The mobile system was introduced into the Nigerian market and society precisely on 6th August 2001.
 That was in the third year of former President Olusegun Obasanjo’s first term.
 But it took 2 to 3 years to find it on the streets.
 Mobile phones were not as expensive as SIM CARDS!
 Sim cards were the main koko those days.
-One could buy a mobile phone worth #12k and buy sim card at #20k to #25k!
-It’s that serious..
+One could buy a mobile phone worth #12k and buy a sim card at #20k to #25k!
+It’s that serious.
 So when you heard someone bought a phone, that means he/she must have spent a fortune to obtain it.

 Two hours later, I was next to place a call.
 Molli had collected the phone number and dialed it.
 Immediately it began to ring, he quickly handed the phone to me.
 My hand was shaking profusely, I could hear my heart beats in my ears!
 And boom!
-I heard..
-“Hello”… Wow!
-“That was my sister’s voice” I said quietly.
+I heard… “Hello”… Wow!
+“That was my sister’s voice,” I said quietly.
 Then I tried not to freak out.
 I tried to put myself together.
 “Aunty Nancy, na me, Lizzy…” I began offloading Mama’s message to her, I did not wait to hear her speak one more word.
 I wasn’t expecting to hear her talk back.
 All my concern was to pass the message of which I did perfectly!
-I talked so loud that the last person on the queue could hear me with ease.
-I finally brought my call to a stop, I forcefully pressed the red botton and handed the phone to Molli!
+I talked so loud that the last person in the queue could hear me with ease.
+I finally brought my call to a stop, I forcefully pressed the red button and handed the phone to Molli!
 It all happened so fast.
 Molli checked the last call duration and said, “your call is 3 minutes and it cost #120 naira!”
 I was a little disappointed, I gave him the money and biked home.